1 in 10 of your team members thought about quitting today, due to burnout.

 Preventing A New Hire From Quitting

-James had recently qualified as a Natural Resilience Method® Facilitator when he got a call from a manager who had recently started with the company.
+James had recently qualified as a Natural Resilience Method® Practitioner when he got a call from a manager who had recently started with the company.
 She was ready to quit, mid-probation, but decided to have a chat with him first, just in case he could help.

 She was really struggling with Imposter Syndrome, completely convinced that they had made a mistake in hiring her, and she wanted to jump ship before they realised and fired her.